 In 1995, Oslo II laid the groundwork for a complete withdrawal of Israeli troops from parts of the West Bank and other areas.
 It also set a schedule for Palestinian Legislative Council elections.The Oslo Accords ultimately failed to bring Israel and the Palestinians to an agreement over a full-fledged peace plan.

 The Second Intifada: Violence Continues

 This period of violence between Palestinians and Israelis lasted nearly five years.
-In 2005, the Israeli army withdrew from Gaza.
+Yasser Arafat died in November 2004, and by August of 2005, the Israeli army withdrew from Gaza.